Codecademy/gamut/README.md

 If your package will be used in other packages in the monorepo, you may need to set up aliases in jest and storybook so that they can be run without building your package first.
 You can find these aliases in [jest.config.js](/jest.config.js) and the [styleguide storybook config](/packages/styleguide/.storybook/main.ts).

-**Turborepo**
+**NX**

-This monorepo uses [Turborepo](https://turborepo.org/) to cache previous builds locally and in CI.
+This monorepo uses [NX](https://nx.dev/) to cache previous builds locally and in CI.

-The config for Turborepo is located at [/turbo.json](/turbo.json).
+The config for NX is located at [/nx.json](/nx.json), along with `project.json` files for each package.

-To use Turborepo without extra configuration, if your package needs to be compiled, it should have a task called `build` that compiles it's files and puts them into a directory called `dist` inside the package folder.
-If you need a more complicated setup, you can read the docs and customize the configuration in `turbo.json`.
+For new packages, please use an NX generator plugin to create your initial package, this will ensure that all of the configuration for linting & testing is set up correctly.

 ### PR Title Guide